 Background: Fever is a common component of cytokine release syndrome (CRS) occurring in 90% of patients undergoing haploidentical hematopoietic stem cell transplantation (Haplo-HSCT).
 Fevers typically occur between the stem cell infusion (Day 0) and initiation of post-transplant cyclophosphamide and are often confused with febrile neutropenia (FN).
 Due to longer time to engraftment in Haplo-HSCT, CRS/FN exposes patients to prolonged courses of empiric broad spectrum antibiotic (BSA) therapy increasing the risk for multi-drug resistant organisms.
 Recently, at Yale New Haven Health, our practice has changed to now recommend antibiotic de-escalation to prophylaxis after 7 days of BSA if no infection is identified.
-The objective of this study was to assess the incidence of breakthrough infections with the de-escalation of BSA in CRS/FN.
-Secondary endpoints include rate of FN, rate of de-escalation, rate of recurrent fevers, duration of BSA, and positive blood culture data.
+The objective of this study was to assess the incidence of break-through infections with the de-escalation, rate of recurrent fevers, duration of BSA, and positive blood culture data.